ogogoleg/beam/playground/backend/README.md

   incoming requests to other instances while the instance will not ready.
 - `LAUNCH_SITE` - is the value to configure log (default value = local).
 If developers want to use log service on the App Engine then need to change this value to `app_engine`.
-- `SNIPPET_DB_TYPE` - is a type of the code snippet database is used for the backend server.
+- `DB_TYPE` - is a type of the code snippet database is used for the backend server.
 If it is set as a `datastore`, then backend server will use Cloud Datastore to keep all code snippets (default value = `local`)
 - `DATASTORE_EMULATOR_HOST` - it is the datastore emulator address (default value = `localhost:8082`)
 - `PLAYGROUND_SALT` - is a salt to generate hash is needed for document ID (default value = `Beam playground salt\n`)